-PhD Student in the Biostatistics Program
+PhD Student in the Biostatisctics Program

 PhD Student in the Biology and Biomedical Sciences Program

-PhD Student in the Applied Physics Program
+PhD Student in the Immunology Program

-Mentoring Program Co-Chair
+Co-Chair Emeritus (Co-Chair 2020-2021, Mentoring Program Co-Chair 2019-2020)

 PhD Student in the Biological Biomedical Sciences Program

-Valentina is a 2nd year graduate student in the Biological Biomedical Sciences PhD program.
+Valentina is a 4th year graduate student in the Biological Biomedical Sciences PhD program.
 Her research interest is understanding how the microbiome affects the peripheral nervous system and she is co-mentored by Isaac Chiu and Alex Kostic.
 Joining HGWISE, she will be a part of the mentorship squad, helping young women in science find female mentor.
-In her free time, she likes to hike, garden, cook and read about social issues!
+In her free time, she likes to hike, garden, cook and read about social issues!!